-- Urinary tract medicines: These decrease pain and burning when you urinate.
+- Medicines may be given to decrease pain and burning when you urinate.
 They will also help decrease the feeling that you need to urinate often.
-These medicines will make your urine orange or red.
+These medicines may make your urine orange or red.

-How can I prevent a UTI?
+What can I do to prevent a UTI?

-When should I contact my caregiver?
+When should I call my doctor?